nyorem/cghs/README.md

 * right-click for selecting points
 * 'r' to restore the initial state
 * 'c' to apply the convex hull algorithm on the selected points
+* 'p' to create a polygon where the vertices are the selected points
 * 'a' to toggle the selected component of the points
 * 's' to create a segment between two points
 * 'l' to create a line between two points